 3 and 4 Sections are about training and educational situations.

 |Recording 3||The recording in the third section will be based on a conversation about training and educational context between 4 people.|

 |Recording 4||The recording in the fourth section will be a monologue on an academic topic.|

 Underlining important keywords in the question paper is the most effective strategy for solving the IELTS listening practice test.
 For this, you can utilize 1 minute, given to you prior to listening to the audio conversation.

 Joy has been working in the hospital for

-So, you have to choose the answer out of those three numbers only and this is how you are able to solve this type of question easily.
-Similarly, you can use the same strategy for a bit difficult question as well:
+So, you have to choose the short answer out of those three numbers only and this is how you are able to solve this type of question easily.
+Similarly, you can use the same strategy to write your answers for difficult question papers as well.

 John was successful in his business because he